Mean Girls 2

 Mean Girls 2 is a 2011 American teen comedy television film directed by Melanie Mayron and written by Cliff Ruby, Elana Lesser, and Allison Schroeder.
-It is a sequel to the 2004 film Mean Girls.
+It is a sequel to the 2004 film Mean Girls and the second film in the Mean Girls franchise.

 The film stars Meaghan Martin, Maiara Walsh, Jennifer Stone, Nicole Gale Anderson, Claire Holt, Diego Boneta, and Linden Ashby.
 Tim Meadows reprises his role as the principal Ron Duvall.

 It premiered on January 23, 2011, on ABC Family, and was released on DVD on February 1 by Paramount Home Entertainment.
 It was the last film produced by Paramount Famous Productions, a direct-to-video entertainment division of Paramount Pictures.
 It received negative reviews from critics.

 Plot

 Jo Mitchell attends North Shore High School in Ohio, hoping to attend Carnegie Mellon, her late mother's alma mater.
 On her first day, she encounters a clique called "The Plastics", composed of leader Mandi Weatherly, ditzy Chastity Meyer, and hypochondriac Hope Plotkin.
 Jo befriends Mandi's rival Abby Hanover and they become embroiled in a prank war.

 Jo's father is a mechanic who rebuilds engines for NASCAR.
 As a result, she is a good mechanic and excels in shop class, where she falls in love with a boy named Tyler.

 Jo gives Abby a ride home on her Vespa.
 She meets Abby's father, a successful entrepreneur, who offers to pay Jo's college tuition in exchange for friendship with Abby.
 Jo reluctantly accepts, motivated by her desire to attend Carnegie Mellon.
 Jo, Tyler, and Abby become close friends, along with a journalist named Quinn Shinn, who has become obsessed with the Plastics ever since she came to high school.

 Tyler takes Jo on a date, borrowing Mandi's boyfriend Nick's convertible.
-Unknown to them, however, the car is bugged, which Mandi uses to humiliate her.
-Then Jo learns that Tyler is Mandi's stepbrother.
+Unknown to them, however, the car is bugged, which Mandi uses to humiliate Jo.
+Jo later learns that Tyler is Mandi's stepbrother.
 Mandi escalates the prank war, first trying to sabotage her chances to get into Carnegie Mellon, then using artificial sweetener and coffee to ruin one of Jo's father's engines.

 Jo confronts Mandi about going too far, only to learn she is focused on her narrow goal of being on top.
 So, when Jo and Abby realize she is about to throw her birthday party, Jo throws a rival party for Abby; Abby's party is "all invited", whereas Mandi's is "invite only".
 The Plastics, seeing no one at Mandi's but hearing music at Abby's, puts ipecac on their pizza.
-Jo sees Hope paying for the pizza and notices it smells funny, so she stashes it away.
+Jo sees Hope paying for the pizza and notices its strange smell, before stashing it away.
 The Plastics are disappointed to see that no one at Abby's party is sick.
-Mandi's boyfriend Nick comments on the lack of food, so Jo gives him a slice of the contaminated pizza.
+Mandi's boyfriend Nick comments on the lack of food, prompting Jo give him a slice of the contaminated pizza.
 After Mandi kisses him, he vomits on her.